Michigan QSO Party

 The Cabrillo file starts with START-OF-LOG: and ends with END-OF-LOG:.
 The first lines in the file include important summary information about the entry, such as the callsign used, the category and the return address so that we can mail the entrant his plaque or certificate :-).
 Every QSO in the log starts with QSO: and includes all the required information about that QSO: frequency, mode, date, time, your call and sent information, the station worked and received information.
 There are no notations for duplicate QSOs or multipliers as the intent is that the Cabrillo log will be completely rescored by the contest sponsors.

-The three major contest logging programs mentioned above (NA, TRLog and WriteLog) all can generate Cabrillo format files for Michigan QSO Party.
+Again, the five major contest logging programs mentioned above (NA, TRLog, WriteLog, N3FJP and N1MM) all can generate Cabrillo format files for Michigan QSO Party.
 There may be other programs which can do so as well.

 Submitting an electronic file is easy via the MiQP Log Submittal Page at the following URL: http://www.miqp.org/submitLogFileMiQP.html.
 Simply access the page, select the proper choices to describe your entry from the drop-down lists on the page, and finally press the "browse" button to locate your electronic file on your computer and upload your entry.